forcedotcom/salesforcedx-vscode/docs/_articles/en/einstein/einstein-testcasegen.md

 3. When prompted, choose to create a new test class file or select an existing test class to which to add the test.
    If you choose to create a new file, the command uses the naming convention, `<ApexClassFileName>Test.cls` for the new file.
 The command adds the test method to the new file.
 4. Review the generated unit test method and choose to `Accept`, `Try Again`, or `Clear`.
 5. To generate another test method, right-click within the class file or the test class file and again select **Einstein: Generate A Test**.
-Select method(s) for which you want to generate a test.
-Then select the tests you want to inform Einstein for Developers about, and then click **OK**.
+6. Select method(s) for which you want to generate a test.
+7. Einstein uses the context of existing tests to create new tests that do not duplicate the code that you already have.
+Select only the tests you want to inform Einstein for Developers about, and then click **OK**.
-6. Again review the generated unit test method and choose to `Accept`, `Try Again`, or `Clear`.
+8. Again review the generated unit test method and choose to `Accept`, `Try Again`, or `Clear`.

 ## Hotkeys